 Here are my 5 top tips for a healthy gut, without the expensive price tag!

 Gut health covers a range of different things such as normal digestion and absorption of food, the absence of gastrointestinal disease, a normal and stable gut microbiota, effective immune status and a state of wellbeing.
 Interestingly, it is now evident that having a healthy gut can have several benefits to our overall health, including not only our digestion but potentially even our heart and mental health.
 (Gubert et al. 2020) These effects are likely due to our gut microbiota.
 Our what?
 I hear you say?.
 Our gut microbiota simply refers to the collective ecosystem of bacteria, fungi and yeasts which reside in the gut (Gubert et al. 2020).

-These guys have a huge impact on our health such as the production of important vitamins, neurotransmitters like serotonin (our happy hormone!) as well as having a role in balancing blood sugar levels, mood regulation and training our immune system.
-Looking after these guys can really benefit our health (Hijová et al. 2019).
+These guys have been shown to have a huge impact on our health such as the production of important vitamins, neurotransmitters like serotonin (our happy hormone!) as well as having a role in balancing blood sugar levels, mood regulation and training our immune system.
+Looking after them can really benefit our health (Hijová et al. 2019).
 Some tips to promote a healthy gut microbiome include:

 1. Fibre: It was previously thought that fibre in foods just ‘passed through’ undigested.
 This is true to a point, but a particular type of fibre known as prebiotics actually feeds our gut microbiota allowing it to grow and thrive and keeping us healthy.
 These prebiotic fibres can be found in foods such as onions, garlic, apricots, leeks, dates and many more.
 These can also be found in supplement form but getting them from food also gives you access to other important vitamins and minerals, while also cutting the price tag (Hijová et al. 2019).